-In this series I digitally construct various source photographs taken from a variety of locations over extensive periods of time into single images.
-Using this process, I intend to create simulated images of reality.
+In this series, I digitally constructed various source photographs taken from a variety of locations into single images.
+Using this process, I intended to create simulated images of reality.
 These images are manipulated in a way that eliminates clues to the location or environment of these buildings.
 The surroundings feel familiar, but also foreign.
-Removing the environmental context leaves the viewer with an unusual, utopian-like setting.
 The lack of human traces throughout the architecture may stir feelings of uncertainty.
 With a closer inspection of the images, there are details revealed that look unreal.
 These technical imperfections intend to raise question to the truthfulness of these photographs.
-I understand that questioning legitimacy is now more relevant than ever when it comes to the rising consumption of images in today’s world.
-Utilizing a medium that is often associated with truth, I acknowledge photography’s role in the ‘post-truth’ era and construct images that transgress the line between fabrication and reality.
+Utilizing a medium that is often mistakenly associated with truth, the resulting images acknowledge photography’s role in the ‘post-truth’ era and obscure the line between fabrication and reality.